oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 request.

-### Client Password {#client-password}
+### Client Secret {#client-secret}

-Clients in possession of a client password, also known as a client secret, MAY use the HTTP Basic authentication scheme as defined in {{RFC2617}} to authenticate with the authorization server.
+Clients in possession of a client secret, sometimes known as a client password, MAY use the HTTP Basic authentication scheme as defined in {{RFC2617}} to authenticate with the authorization server.
 The client identifier is encoded using the